ibm-cloud-docs/log-analysis/infrastructure/ubuntu-baremetal.md

 The {{site.data.keyword.cloud_notm}} CLI must be installed.
 For more information, see [Installing the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli).

-## Step 1.
-Provision a bare metal
+## Provision a bare metal server
 {: #ubuntu_baremetal_step1}
+{: step}

-If you have a bare metal that you want to monitor, you can skip this step.
+If you have a bare metal server that you want to monitor, you can skip this step.

-If you don't have a bare metal, complete the following steps
+If you don't have a bare metal server, complete the following steps

 1. [Provision a bare metal server](/docs/bare-metal?topic=bare-metal-getting-started).

-    To complete the steps in this topic, ensure you have internet access from the bare metal.
+    To complete the steps in this topic, ensure you have internet access from the bare metal server.
 This is needed for configuring the monitoring agent.

 2. Configure a VPN connection between your terminal and the bare metal server

     Virtual Private Networking (VPN) access enables users to manage all servers remotely and securely over the {{site.data.keyword.cloud}} private network.
 A VPN connection from your location to the private network allows out-of-band management and server rescue through an encrypted VPN tunnel.
-VPN tunnels can be initiated to any IBM Cloud data center or PoP allowing you geographic redundancy.
+VPN tunnels can be initiated to any {{site.data.keyword.cloud_notm}} data center or PoP allowing you geographic redundancy.

     Complete the following steps to configure a VPN connection between your terminal and the bare metal server: